Bristol u3a - An Aladdin's cave of leisure activities and study groups!

-Our interest groups – over 150 of them - are run by our members; we are all learners, and teachers too.
+Our interest groups – over 130 of them - are run by our members; we are all learners, and teachers too.
 Members share their knowledge willingly and without payment.
 We do not hire paid tutors.
 Groups meet during the day at weekly, fortnightly or monthly intervals, either in members' homes or at a suitable location.
 Each group has a convenor - you can email most of them directly with just a click on the pigeon logo on their webpage.
 Full details are on our Groups page.
 PLEASE NOTE that due to Covid19 some groups are suspended at present, while others are managing to continue to meet in a limited way, perhaps using Zoom.
 If in doubt contact the group's convenor using the "pigeon post".

-Social groups are a great way to meet people if you are new to the U3A.
+Social groups are a great way to meet people if you are new to the u3a.
 We have a dozen or so groups around the city as well as the Solos group which meets in central Bristol.
 Visit the Groups page to find the details of a convenient social group.
 You don’t have to go to the one closest to where you live and some now meet using Zoom.

 Annual membership costs and details of how to join are on the Join/Renew page.
 You are welcome to "try before you buy" so please visit a social group, the monthly meeting or an interest group (by arrangement) a couple of times.
 They are all listed on the Groups page and there is no limit to the number of groups members can join.

 Accessibility - If you have particular requirements, for example if you have limited mobility, sight or hearing, please let us know and we will do our best to help.
 At the bottom of each interest group's page there is an indication of accessibility.
 Please contact the convenor before joining a group to discuss any issues there might be, or email Jo to discuss your needs.